blfcweb/biggestlittlefc.github.io/theme/story-00.md

 </div>
 <div class="dialogue">
 <h4>KAREN</h4>
-<p>Oh no...</p>
+<p>Oh no.</p>
 </div>
 <p>ROJO, a husky with brown coloring and a singular flop ear walks into the room.
 Following him is  HERMES, a panda bear, and DASH, a slender griffin.</p>
 <div class="dialogue">
 <h4>DIEGO</h4>
 <p>Hey!
 Glad you could make it!
 That's everyone, so listen up!
-After considering the finance info we got from Karen and last year’s incident (which I think could have been prevented with more staffing), I came up with an idea to make the con more manageable.</p>
+After considering the finance info we got from Karen and last year's incident (which I think could have been prevented with more staffing), I came up with an idea to make the con more manageable.</p>
 </div>
 <p>Karen lets out a barely audible sigh.
 She rolls her eyes up, as to plead to the heavens and mouths "why?"</p>
 <div class="dialogue">